When did the AMA and the pharmaceutical companies take over medicine?

 The development of synthetic chemical methods allowed pharmaceutical scientists to systematically vary the structure of chemical substances, expanded their ability to evaluate the biological effects of these structural changes.
 In addition, it allowed them to patent their drugs.

 The difference between Medicine and Building Health

 What is quack and what isn’t is usually opinion.
 “Evidence based” medicine depends on which clinical trial is looked at.
-There has even been scandals on ill performed studies.
-Medicine doesn’t work to build health, it works to stop the disease process once it threatens the person’s life.
+There have even been scandals on ill performed studies.
+Medicine doesn’t work to build health; it works to stop the disease process once it threatens the person’s life.